aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/presentation-content/manage-ink/_index.md

 type: docs
 weight: 95
 url: /java/manage-ink/
-keywords: "Ink in PowerPoint, Ink tools, Java Ink, Draw in PowerPoint, PowerPoint presentation, Java, Aspose.Slides for Java"
+keywords: "Ink in PowerPoint, Ink tools, Java Ink, Draw in PowerPoint, PowerPoint presentation, Java, Aspose.Slides for PHP via Java"
 description: "Use ink tools to draw objects in PowerPoint Java"
 ---

 PowerPoint provides the ink function to allow you to draw non-standard figures, which can be used to highlight other objects, show connections and processes, and draw attention to specific items on a slide.

-Aspose.Slides provides all the Ink types (e.g. [Ink](https://reference.aspose.com/slides/java/com.aspose.slides/ink/) class) you need to create and manage ink objects.
+Aspose.Slides provides all the Ink types (e.g. [Ink](https://reference.aspose.com/slides/php-java/com.aspose.slides/ink/) class) you need to create and manage ink objects.

 ## **Differences between Regular Object and Ink Objects**

 Objects on a PowerPoint slide are typically represented by shape objects.
 A shape object, in its simplest form, is a container that defines the area of the object itself (its frame) alongside its properties.
-The latter includes the container area size, the shape of the container, the container's background, etc. For information, see [Shape Layout Format](https://docs.aspose.com/slides/java/shape-manipulations/#access-layout-formats-for-shape).
+The latter includes the container area size, the shape of the container, the container's background, etc. For information, see [Shape Layout Format](https://docs.aspose.com/slides/php-java/shape-manipulations/#access-layout-formats-for-shape).

 However, when PowerPoint is dealing with an ink object, it ignores all properties of the object frame (container) except its size.
 The size of the container area is determined by the standard `width` and `height` values: